OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Friend_Ignore_List_System.md

 ## Overview

+**Game Rule Summary**: The friend and ignore list systems help you manage your social connections in the game.
+Adding someone to your friend list lets you see when they're online or offline and easily find them.
+Adding someone to your ignore list blocks them from sending you private messages, which is useful for dealing with harassment or spam.
+These tools help you build positive relationships while filtering out unwanted communication.

 The Friend & Ignore List system allows players to manage social connections and control communication.
 Friends receive online/offline notifications and can be easily tracked, while ignored players cannot send messages to the ignoring player.

 ## Core Mechanics

 ### Friend List System

+**Game Rule Summary**: Your friend list tracks people you want to stay connected with.
+When friends log in or out, you get notifications so you know when they're available to play.
+You can see their current level, class, and location, making it easy to coordinate activities.
+There's no limit to how many friends you can have, and you can add people even when they're offline if you know their exact name.

 #### Storage & Management
 ```csharp